 If our business is unable to maintain and grow our base of merchant advertisers, our current distribution partners may be discouraged from continuing to work with us, and this may create obstacles for us to enter into agreements with new distribution partners.
-Similarly, if our distribution network does not grow and does not continue to improve over time, current and prospective merchant advertisers may reduce or terminate their business with us.
+Our business also in part depends on certain of our large advertiser aggregators and agencies to grow their base of merchant advertisers, as these merchant advertisers become increasingly important to our business and our ability to attract additional distribution partners and opportunities.
+Similarly, if our distribution network does not grow and does not continue to improve over time, current and prospective merchant advertisers and large aggregators and agencies may reduce or terminate this portion of their business with us.
 Any decline in the number of merchant advertisers and distribution partners could adversely affect the value of our services.